Get Tech Tips

 Truth = Lower Temperature Alone Means Higher Relative Humidity

 The HVAC system can help dehumidify a space.
-That happens when the evaporator coil runs below dew point, and water leaves the pan and going out the drain dehumidifies the space.
-This is called latent heat removal, and it's our friend when we are looking to drop the RH% in a space.
+That happens when the evaporator coil runs below dew point, and water leaves the pan and goes out the drain.
+We call that process “latent heat removal,” and it's our friend when we're looking to drop the RH% in a space.

-Sensible cooling decreases the space temperature, and while this is a necessary part of comfort in most seasons, it is the enemy when it comes to dropping indoor RH%.
+Sensible cooling decreases the space temperature; while that's a necessary part of comfort in most seasons, it's the enemy when it comes to dropping indoor RH%.

 When air is cooled without being dehumidified, the relative humidity in the space actually INCREASES because the lower the temperature, the less water vapor the air can contain before turning into liquid water.